 - General Information Concerning Patents: provides information about the application process and granting of patents, including answers to frequently asked questions.

 - Manual of Patent Examining Procedure (MPEP): USPTO Patent Examiners’ guide to examination practice.

 - How to Conduct a Preliminary U.S. Patent Search: A Step by Step Strategy: video tutorial (36 minutes).

 - Multi-Step U.S. Patent Search Strategy: outlines USPTO’s suggested procedure for patent searching.

 - Trademark Electronic Search System (TESS): provides access to the same trademark databaseused by examining attorneys at the USPTO.

 - Basic Facts About Trademarks: includes forms and instructions for filing applications to register trademarks and service marks.

-- Seven Step Federal Trademark Search Strategy: outlines USPTO’s suggested procedure for trademark searching.
+- Developing an Effective Federal Trademark Search Strategy: outlines USPTO’s suggested procedure for trademark searching.

 - Trademark Manual of Examining Procedure (TMEP): USPTO Trademark Examiners’ guide to examination practice.